atxryan/cobalt/docs/2_QUICK_START_GUIDE.md

     terraform workspace delete az-hw-$USER
     ```

+1. Delete the local workspace directory created from running the 'terraform init' command in an earlier step.

+    ```bash
+    $ tree infra
+    ├───.env.template
+    ├───.env
+    ├───modules
+    └───templates
+        ├───az-hello-world
+        │   └───.terraform # Remove this directory
+        └───backend-state-setup
+    ```

+    ```bash
+    rm -rf .terraform
+    ```

 ## Conclusion

-This is a great opportunity to point out that steps 4-6 are effectively the *local* Cobalt developer workflow. (i.e. create/choose a template ---> init ---> workspace (local or remote) ---> apply ---> plan ---> destroy)
+Completion of this quick start guide means that you have used the Azure Hello World CIT to deploy Azure infrastructure from your local device.
+You have also torn down the infrastructure along with the associated workspace files created for managing the state of the infrastructure.
+Effectively, this has been an exercise in the *local* Cobalt developer workflow. (i.e. create/choose a template ---> init ---> workspace (local or remote) ---> apply ---> plan ---> destroy)

 ### **Recommended Next Step:** *[Cobalt Templating from Scratch](./3_NEW_TEMPLATE.md).*